-For employees, the decision of the AR 6:2 Appeals Board may be appealed pursuant to applicable law (KRS 164.230) and/or University regulations GR I.F (faculty and staff) and GR X.B.1.f (faculty).
+For employees, the decision of the AR 6:2 Appeals Board may be appealed pursuant to applicable law (KRS 164.230) and/or University regulations and policies.

 If a report of sexual assault, stalking, dating violence or domestic violence is reported, below are the procedures the University will follow in an easy to read, concise, tabular format.
 Additional, more specific details regarding each step are available by reading AR 6:2 contained in the Appendix or by contacting the Title IX Office.